edespino/cloudberry-site/docs/sql-stmts/create-external-table.md

 Runs a `COPY FROM` operation in single row error isolation mode.
 If the input rows have format errors they will be discarded provided that the reject limit count is not reached on any Cloudberry segment instance during the load operation.
 The reject limit count can be specified as number of rows (the default) or percentage of total rows (1-100).
 If `PERCENT` is used, each segment starts calculating the bad row percentage only after the number of rows specified by the parameter `gp_reject_percent_threshold` has been processed.
 The default for `gp_reject_percent_threshold` is 300 rows.
 Constraint errors such as violation of a `NOT NULL`, `CHECK`, or `UNIQUE` constraint will still be handled in "all-or-nothing" input mode.
 If the limit is not reached, all good rows will be loaded and any error rows discarded.

-> **Note** When reading an external table, Cloudberry Database limits the initial number of rows that can contain formatting errors if the `SEGMENT REJECT LIMIT` is not triggered first or is not specified.
+> **Note** When reading an external table, Apache Cloudberry limits the initial number of rows that can contain formatting errors if the `SEGMENT REJECT LIMIT` is not triggered first or is not specified.
 If the first 1000 rows are rejected, the `COPY` operation is stopped and rolled back.

-You can change the limit for the number of initial rejected rows with the Cloudberry Database server configuration parameter `gp_initial_bad_row_limit`.
+You can change the limit for the number of initial rejected rows with the Apache Cloudberry server configuration parameter `gp_initial_bad_row_limit`.

 **`DISTRIBUTED BY ({column [opclass]}, [ ... ] )`**

 **`DISTRIBUTED RANDOMLY`**

-Used to declare the Cloudberry Database distribution policy for a writable external table.
+Used to declare the Apache Cloudberry distribution policy for a writable external table.
 By default, writable external tables are distributed randomly.
 If the source table you are exporting data from has a hash distribution policy, defining the same distribution key column(s) and operator class(es), `oplcass`, for the writable external table will improve unload performance by eliminating the need to move rows over the interconnect.
 When you issue an unload command such as `INSERT INTO wex_table SELECT * FROM source_table`, the rows that are unloaded can be sent directly from the segments to the output location if the two tables have the same hash distribution policy.

 ## Examples